 not more than 10%

-- Our BHP class action will not be funded by a commercial litigation funder
+- Our BHP class action is not funded by a commercial litigation funder

 - Maurice Blackburn will only be paid from any settlement or judgment sum recovered in the proceedings